 An interdisciplinary approach to study the neural circuit basis of motivated behavior

-The Stuber lab is located on of the 4th floor of the Neuroscience Research Building at the University of North Carolina at Chapel Hill.
-The lab space consists of 2,400 square feet of main space equipped with desks state of the art computers, a wet lab for solution preparation, brain slice preparation, stereotaxic surgery, histology, optical fiber and electrode preparation, and molecular biology.
+The Stuber lab is located on the 4th floor of the Neuroscience Research Building at the University of North Carolina at Chapel Hill.
+The lab space consists of 2,400 square feet of main space equipped with desks and states of the art computers, as well as a wet lab for solution preparation, brain slice preparation, stereotaxic surgery, histology, optical fiber and electrode preparation, and molecular biology.

-· Two video tracking systems with custom build optogenetic hardware.
+Two video tracking systems with custom built optogenetic hardware.
 These setups utilize Ethovision (Noldus Technologies) for real-time tracking of mouse behavior.
 This includes the additional three point tracking module for measuring social behavior.
 Both of these systems are equipped with custom built optogenetic hardware for precise neural circuit manipulations.

 Eight mouse operant chambers equipped with optogenetic hardware.
 These are used for behavioral testing of transgenic and wild type mice.
 These chambers are also equipped with custom-built optogenetic hardware for in vivo circuit manipulation with millisecond precision.